renatof/PiK8kE/README.md

 # PiK8kE

-Tools to prepare images to flash Raspberry Pi 4 SD cards to join the PRAGMA PiK8kE testbed
+Tools to prepare images to flash Raspberry Pi 4 SD cards and customize Jetson nano devices to join the PRAGMA PiK8kE testbed

 # Introduction

-PiK8kE is an evolving international testbed for federated edge computing on Raspberry Pi 4 devices using Kubernetes (with other architectures such as Jetson planned for future expansion).
+PiK8kE is an evolving international testbed for federated edge computing on Raspberry Pi 4 and Jetson nano devices using Kubernetes (with other architectures such as Jetson planned for future expansion).
 The tools in this repository are used to create custom images to join the testbed.

 Currently, the testbed is restricted to members of [PRAGMA](http://www.pragma-grid.net).
 [You can check our overlay visualizer](http://viz.edgevpn.io:5802/#/) to see the current state of the network.